Aravindroman07/Spicy-Hut-Restaurant/README.md

 # Spicy-Hut-Restaurant
-webpage using html and css
+Beginner level frontend lander page using html and css Spicy hut webpage using html and css